Topology of chalcogen chains: Results

 We have analyzed the character of the end states by looking at their eigenvectors obtained using ED on an open chain (see Fig.~\ref{fig:end-states}) of size $N=213$.
 The most transparent representation is obtained in the GCO basis.
 Looking at Fig.~\ref{fig:end-states}(a), we see that the charge density of the end states decays exponentially away from the edge and that the end states have a strong orbital polarisation.
 The latter is dictated by the bulk bond pattern and carries a predominantly $p_y$ orbital character.
 Since in our calculation the break in the chain occurs where a $p_y$-type dimer would occur in an infinite chain.

 One can identify this result as one closely related to the result presented in Fig.~\ref{fig:end-states}(b).
 It shows the end states of the cubic model ($\alpha =90^\circ$) in the absence of spin-orbit coupling ($\lambda =0$).
-In this case the end states have a {\it purely} $p_y$ orbital character and the exponentially decaying end state is modulated by a period-three, 1-1-0 charge density wave (CDW).
-The physical understanding of this profound result is studied in detail in Sec.~\ref{subsec:cubic-model}.
+In this case the end states have a {\it purely} $p_y$ orbital character and the exponentially decaying end state is modulated by a period-three, 1-1-0 charge density wave (CDW). {We have verified that not only in the GCO basis, but indeed in any global orbital basis the perfect orbital polarisation observed in Fig. 6 (b) is absent in Fig. 6 (a).} The physical understanding of this profound result is studied in detail in Sec.~\ref{subsec:cubic-model}.

 We conclude that the spin-orbit interaction and the increase in bond angle change the nature of the end states only slightly, introducing a small admixture of the other two $p$-orbitals and weakly breaking the 1-1-0 CDW modulation in the $p_y$ orbital density.
 However, the density of the $p_y$ orbital in the end state is still almost zero on every third site.
-The non-zero $p_x$ and $p_z$ orbital density is due to the fact that both relevant terms -- the finite spin-orbit coupling $\lambda$ and the deviation from the 90-degree bond angle $\alpha$ -- introduce coupling between the $p$ orbitals, which is absent in the model without these terms.
+The non-zero $p_x$ and $p_z$ orbital density is due to the fact that both relevant terms -- the finite spin-orbit coupling $\lambda$ and the deviation from the 90-degree bond angle $\alpha$ -- introduce coupling between the $p$ orbitals, which is absent in the model without these terms. {We note in passing that if one were to further increase $\alpha$, beyond the value $\alpha=103^\circ$ in chalcogens, one would necessarily encounter a topological phase transition.
+This is because for $\alpha=180^\circ$ the helical chain becomes a simple chain which is not gapped at 2/3 filling and therefore cannot be a topological insulator.
+However, we have verified that the invariant \eqref{eq:invariant} is robust up to at least $\alpha=120^\circ$, well beyond the bond angle reported for chalcogens.}